DLR-AMR/t8code_JOSS/paper.md

 for an examplary adapted mesh managed by t8code for visualizing earth mantle convection data.

 ![Visualization (2D slice) of an adapted t8code mesh for a visualization of earth mantle convection data.
-\label{fig:visploremesh}](pics/visplore-with_mesh.png){width="70%"}
+\label{fig:visploremesh}](pics/visplore-with_mesh.png){width="50%"}

 # Fundamental Concepts

 `t8code` is based on the concept of tree-based adaptive mesh refinement.
-Starting point for the usage of `t8code` is an unstructured input mesh, which we denote a coarse mesh.
+Starting point for the usage of `t8code` is an unstructured input mesh, which we call a coarse mesh.
 This coarse mesh describes the geometry of the computational domain.
 Each of the coarse mesh cells are then viewed as the root of a refinement tree.
-These trees are refined recursively in a structured pattern, resulting in a collection of trees, which we denote a forest.
-This forest stores only minimal information about the finest elements of the mesh (the leafs of the trees).
+These trees are refined recursively in a structured pattern, resulting in a collection of trees, which we call a forest. `t8code` stores only a minimal amount of information about the finest elements of the mesh - the leaves of the trees - in order to reconstruct the whole forest.

-By enumerating the children in the refinement pattern we obtain a space-filling curve (SFC) logic.
+By enumerating the leaves in a recursive refinement pattern we obtain a space-filling curve (SFC) logic.
 Via these SFCs, all elements in a refinement tree are assigned an index and are stored in the linear order of these indices.
 Information such as coordinates or element neighbors do not need to be stored explicitly but can be deducted from the index and the appropriate information of the coarse mesh.
 The forest mesh can be distributed across multiple